 - Re-apply any of your BIOS settings that may have changed after the update.

 That’s all it takes to update your BIOS.
-A relatively straightforward and painless experience since UEFI arrived on the scene, and one that could alleviate some of those awkward, undiagnosable hardware problems, drastically expand CPU compatibility, and even get those extra frames.
+It’s not a process you necessarily need to conduct when learning how to build a gaming PC, but it’s a relatively straightforward and painless experience since UEFI arrived on the scene.
+Plus, it can potentially alleviate some of those awkward, undiagnosable hardware problems, drastically expand CPU compatibility, and even get those extra frames.

-If you find yourself craving more from your PC, however, we’ll teach you how to overclock your CPU and GPU.
+If you find yourself craving more from your PC, however, you can either opt for the best graphics card or we’ll teach you how to overclock your CPU and GPU.
 It’s not as scary as it might sound and can make a world of difference to your gaming experience.